American Composers

 Now the question has to be asked --

 So why then call it the "saddest song"?
-I believe it is because of the association in the 1986 film PLATOON and perhaps other films too.
+I believe it is because of the association to its use in the 1986 film PLATOON.
 In that context in the film it is played as a somber accompaniment to the horrible casualties of the Vietnam War.

 There are also a few other classical pieces on the Top 100 list: